Company D: Finlay Cadets

 Civil War Veterans' Card File, 1861-1866: Age at Enrollment: 24; Occupation: Carpenter; Residence: Armstrong Co.; Hair: Brown; Eyes: Blue; Complexion: Fair; Height: 5'6"

-See also a smaller image of the uncropped portrait that includes name, rank, and company written in.
+See also the uncropped portrait that includes name, rank, and company written in.
 It is apparently the only known portrait of Truitt.
 According to family accounts, Jefferson Truitt, the company’s color sergeant at the Battle of Malvern Hill, rescued the regimental flag from capture by securing it inside his coat.
+His designation as color bearer (another term for color sergeant) is confirmed by the Pennsylvania Capital Preservation Committee, but the story of securing the flag at Malvern Hill is also credited to Sgt.
+William Smith of Company D.

 Buried in National Cemetery, Cold Harbor, Va; Section C. Truitt was from Kellersburg, in Armstong County, Pa.